ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf/_review.md

             - "False"
         correct_answer: 1
         explanation: >
             The available counters may vary between processors.
-Use `wprof -l` to generate a list of available counters.
+Use `wperf list` to generate a list of available counters.

     - questions:
         question: >